tvelic1/movies-tvshows/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Possibly that will happen automatically.
+Possibly that will happen automatically.</br>
 The page will reload if you make edits.\
 You will also see any lint errors in the console.